EastSunrise/wiki-kingen/en/docs/cs/problem/inversion-pairs.md

 ## Enhanced Merge Sort

 Like [Merge Sort](../algo/sort/merge-sort.md), the algorithm divides the array into two halves, counts and sorts the halves, then merges the two halves.
-Its time complexity is $O(n\log{n})$.
+Its time complexity is $O(n\lg{n})$.

 ```python
 def inversion_pairs(arr):